JackSzwergold/Cheat-Sheets/content/ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu.md

 Template: index
 ---

-## ImageMagick - Installing ImageMagick from Source via a Custom Debian Package Build on Ubuntu

-By Jack Szwergold

 ### Get rid of the default Ubuntu repository installed version of ImageMagick.

 Just run this `sudo aptitude purge` command to get rid of any ImageMagick stuff installed via the default Ubuntu repository: